czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 If you are looking for something specific it is better to try an advanced search.
 You can combine keywords or you can search by date or country.

-## **6. Google Scholar**
+_Google Scholar_

-This platform contains numerous published e-journals in different subject areas.
-These articles also include a bibliography or a list of references that you can use for further research.
+Contains numerous published e-journals in different subject areas.
+These articles include a bibliography or a list of references that you can use for further research.

-## **7. Books**
+## **6. Books**

 This is the method I use the most in combination with the web when I am researching.
 I go on Amazon and download a sample of a book.
 Sometimes I use the information in the sample, on other occasions I invest in the book.